These Greek-style grilled chicken souvlaki wraps stuffed with hummus, veggies, feta cheese, and homemade tzatziki are perfect for lunch on the go!

 Luckily, chicken is pretty universal, and the fact that I can use it to take part in this week’s party without having to eat my one true culinary nemesis – lamb – is total happiness.

 So here we go!
-Souvlaki Chicken Wraps with Homemade Tzatziki, coming right up!
+Grilled Chicken Souvlaki Wraps with Homemade Tzatziki, coming right up!

 I’ve been a bad, bad blogger this week.